 Do you dream of becoming self-employed?

-More than 50% of people in America want to become self-employed and becoming their own boss.
+💡 More than 50% of people in America want to become self-employed and be their own boss.

-But many people have limiting beliefs regarding becoming self-employed.
-They fear to be forced to file for bankruptcy because of a lack of cash coming in.
+Many people have limiting beliefs regarding becoming self-employed.
+They fear being forced to file for bankruptcy because of a lack of cash coming in.

-They fear of creating something new in their life, being dependent on other people like clients or cofounders.
+- They fear creating something new in their life, being dependent on other people like clients or cofounders.

-They fear of telling their bosses, coworkers, families that they have created their own businesses.
+- They fear telling their bosses, coworkers, families that they have created their own businesses.

-They fear not being good enough for charging money.
+- They fear not being good enough to charge clients money.
 This is a very dangerous one because it’s a self-fulfilling prophecy.
 You will never try new things.
 This fear leads to a lack of exploration and experience which leads to a situation where people actually ARE not good enough.
 The only way out is to try things anyways and improve on the way.
 Get rid of this fear ASAP if you have any ambition in life.

 Or, if the business fails, you still have the job that protects you in this case.

-For example, you can write blog articles.
+- You can write blog articles.
 Many people wrongly believe that this is not a profitable use of your time.
-But if you write a blog article now, it will take months to rank and then bring in a consistent flow of traffic, month after month.
-You can then start selling stuff on your website — or monetize your traffic with ads which is truly passive income.
-But blogging is a truly long-term strategy.
+But if you write a blog article now, it will take months to rank and then bring in a consistent flow of traffic.

 But these things you can do only because you work on your business on the side.
 You can grow your business by reinvesting the cash it earns because you don’t depend on it.